 North Americans like European faucets as long as they are not too European.
 The faucets that sell best are those that are "Americanized."
 These are the faucets Paini sells in North America.

-Paini faucets are all contemporary designs.
-It offers no traditional or transitional styles in its faucets.
-Those looking for a faucet to fit an Arts & Crafts or Victorian kitchen or bath redo will have to look elsewhere for a faucet that fits their decor.
+Most Paini faucets are contemporary designs.
+The company offers few traditional or transitional styles.
+Those looking for a faucet to fit an Arts & Crafts or Victorian kitchen or bath redo may have to look elsewhere for a faucet that complements their vintage decor.

-But, if contemporary is your preference, Paini faucets are worth a look.
+But, if contemporary is your preference, Paini may sell your dream faucet.

-Both La Toscana and Fortis faucet brands are stylish, but somewhat conservative to appeal to the majority of North American buyers.
+Both La Toscana and Fortis faucet brands are stylish, but, for the most part, somewhat conservative to appeal to the majority of North American buyers.

-We have to give Fortis an edge for design, but it is very slight.
+We have to give Fortis an edge in design, but it is very slight.

 Paini has a staff of in-house designers, but never mentions them on its websites.
 So, we know nothing about their backgrounds or accomplishments except what we can see in the designs they have produced.